 Any gift certificate sold after January 1, 1997, is redeemable in cash for its cash value, or subject to replacement with a new gift certificate at no cost to the purchaser or holder.“

 CA Civil Code section 1749.45(a) defines “gift certificate” to include gift cards as, I believe, most people would normally interpret the term (i.e. a card issued by and usable at a single merchant or retailer).
 However, section 1749.45(a)‘s definition of “gift certificate” excludes those gift cards “usable with multiple sellers of goods or services” provided that any applicable expiration date is printed on the card.
-I very rarely use gift cards, but I don’t think I’ve ever seen a single gift card that can be used at multiple stores before.
-If you have, leave a comment as I always enjoy learning new things.
+I rarely use gift cards so these multiple seller cards didn’t ring a bell.
+Sure enough, though, the very next time I was at the grocery store, what do I see but this:

 Section 1749.5 also goes over the rules regarding service fees and expiration dates for gift cards in California so take a look at those if your question concerns those instead of the rules on cashing gift cards out.